ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 A whole family of algorithms are called *elliptic curve cryptography*; these are algorithms that are based on complex math involving elliptic curves.
 These algorithms require far shorter key lengths for equivalent cryptographic strength, and that is a significant advantage.
 Historically, elliptic curve cryptography involved a minefield of patents, but over the years many of those patents have expired and so elliptic curve cryptography has become more common.
 A widely-used and respected algorithm for key exchange and digital signatures is Curve25519; a related protocol called ECIES combines Curve25519 key exchange with a symmetric key algorithm (for more details, see [*Seriously, stop using RSA*](https://blog.trailofbits.com/2019/07/08/fuck-rsa/), 2019).

-The Digital Signature Standard (DSS) is a standard for creating cryptographic digital signatures.
-It supports several underlying algorithms: Digital Signature Algorithm (DSA), the RSA digital signature algorithm, and the elliptic curve digital signature algorithm (ECDSA).
+The Digital Signature Standard (DSS) is a NIST standard (FIPS 186-5) for creating cryptographic digital signatures.
+It supports several underlying algorithms: the RSA digital signature algorithm, the elliptic curve digital signature algorithm (ECDSA) and the Edwards-curve digital signature algorithm (EdDSA).

 There are also a variety of key exchange algorithms.
 The oldest is the Diffie-Hellman key exchange algorithm.
 There is a newer key exchange algorithm based on elliptic curves, called Elliptic Curve Diffie-Hellman (ECDH).